ARC Research Hub for Graphene

 Enabled Industry Transformation

-The ARC Research Hub for Graphene Enabled Industry Transformation is a research and development program co-funded by the Australian Research Council (ARC) awarded to support commercialization of graphene research in partnership between Universities and the industry partners.
+The Graphene Enabled Industry Transformation Hub is co-funded by the Australian Research Council (ARC) and supports the commercialisation of graphene research in a partnership of 4 Universities and industry partners.

-The aim of the Hub research program is to provide leading knowledge, research and development capabilities and critical services to assist Industry partners to commercialise graphene research.
+The Hub provides leading knowledge, research and development capabilities and critical services to assist industry commercialise graphene research.

 |Our work impacts Advanced Manufacturing, Food and Agribusiness, Oil, Gas and Energy Resources, Mining Equipment, and Medical Technologies.
 The Hub objectives are aligned with the Australian Government's Science and Research Priorities and the priorities of the ARC Industrial Transformation Research Program and respective Industry Growth Centres (IGC).|

-To be a world-leader in translation and commercialisation of graphene research and developments that will deliver new research discoveries, innovative technologies, new products and devices to Industry partners and impact Industry transformation and drive growth across broad industries to improve our life and contribute our society.
+To be a world-leader in the translation and commercialisation of graphene research and developments delivering research discoveries, innovative technologies, new products and devices to impact Industry transformation and drive growth across broad industries to improve our life and contribute to our society.

 - To consistently deliver knowledge and innovations to our partners to achieve graphene enabled commercialisation of new products, devices and technologies for their business growth and development.

 - Create new technologies and businesses to promote industry transformation using from graphene and 2 dimensional (2D) materials

 - Provide clear focal points to exploit graphene based advantages for Australia’s mining and manufacturing industries from Australia’s abundance of graphite resources

 History and funding